Flared Wingwalls, Full Height Headwalls and Cutoff Walls

 It is always desirable for a new structure to have flared wingwalls, matched into the channel banks at the inlet and outlet, to smoothly transition flow and protect the structure and roadway approaches from erosion.
 It is also recommended that full height concrete headwalls be constructed at the inlet and outlet.
 Any closed bottom structure should also be equipped with cutoff walls, extending to a depth equal to the culvert rise, up to 4 feet, or to ledge, to serve as undermining prevention.
 Any new structure should be properly aligned with the channel, span the natural channel width, and be constructed on a grade that matches the channel.

 Figure 24: Flared wingwalls route stream flow into the structure and retain material from the roadway embankment.
-They are especially important when the culvert is skewed with respect to the normal channel flow.
-Headwalls also retain material over a buried structure.
+They are particularly important when the culvert is skewed to the channel flow.
+Headwalls retain material over a buried structure.
 Cutoff walls, extending vertically beneath the streambed, are important for undermining prevention.
 Undermining, also called piping or undercutting, occurs when water runs beneath the structure, resulting in sediment transport.
 Over time, a large amount of sediment transport can result in sinkholes and may ultimately compromise the structural integrity of the structure.

 Bed Retention Sills